 If you have a sudden toothache, a crown or filling falls out, or even if you get in an accident and damage your tooth, Mendota Springs Dentistry can help with emergency care.
 Our Fitchburg emergency dentists can help mitigate pain and discomfort, and get your life back to normal again.
-If you have a dental emergency in Fitchburg, Madison, or Five Points, call us immediately for a same-day appointment.
+If you have a dental emergency in Fitchburg, Madison, or Five Points, call us immediately to schedule an appointment.

 What Counts As A Dental Emergency?